DAM Knowledge

 When you’re able to access your DAM within your CMS, it allows your users to:

-• Easily access on-brand and approved media assets from within your CMS
+• Easily access on-brand and approved media assets from directly within your CMS

 • Automatically upload and create links within your CMS library